LinqingZ/LinqingZ/README.md

 ### 🏆 Achievements

-- Contributed to several open-source projects in the **Machine Learning**.
+- Contributed to open-source projects.